seemc0/jLoader/README.md

 ```
 Step 2:

-Directly after your opening body tag, create a div with an id of "jLoader"
+Directly after your opening body tag, create a div with an id of "jLoader" like so
+'''
+<div id="jLoader"></div>

+You're done!